 External peer review offers an unbiased, evidence-based approach to evaluating a physician’s performance.
 It is a vital supplement to any effective peer review program in cases where conflicts of interest can arise in internal peer review processes and provides a depth of specialty expertise that some facilities lack.

 External peer reviews can be requested by the practitioner under review, the service chief or committee, the Medical Executive Committee, Chief of Staff, or by the Board.
-The purpose of an external review is to improve quality of care and provide a proactive approach to risk management for the facility.
+The purpose of an external review is to improve the quality of care and provide a proactive approach to risk management for the facility.

 There are a number of factors that must be considered in the selection of external peer reviewers: